espocrm/documentation/docs/administration/extensions.md

 ## Installing

-In order to install EspoCRM extension (e.g. Advanced Pack, VoIP Integration):
+In order to install EspoCRM extension (e.g. Advanced Pack):

 1. Login as an administrator.
 2. Go to Administration > Extensions.